Date: 21st June 2022

-Government Exchange is launching a unique virtual open course workshop on the Parliamentary Process which will be delivered by our trainers alongside Members of the House of Lords, directly to your home office, to your laptop and/or tablet on Thursday 9th December 2021.
+Government Exchange have recently launched a unique virtual open course workshop on the Parliamentary Process which will be delivered by our trainers alongside Members of the House of Lords, directly to your computer, tablet or smartphone.

 - Lord Peter Lilley, Member of the House of Lords & former Shadow Chancellor of the Exchequer